Do you have questions about the application process? Read on to find the answers to frequently asked questions on the following topics

 How do I apply for a scholarship?

-Berklee NYC's scholarship-awarding process is completely merit-based and considers your application materials, portfolio, interview, and academic record.
+You are automatically considered for Berklee NYC's merit-based scholarships during the application process.
+Berklee NYC's scholarship-awarding process is considers your application materials, portfolio, interview, and academic record.
 You do not need to fill out separate forms to be eligible for scholarships.
 Learn more about scholarships at Berklee.

 Will there be any options for student employment on campus?